backtracks/open-podcast-analytics/README.md

 ## How does it work?

-The simple protocol defines a common data interchange format to allow a variety of mobile and desktop applications to emit/publish audio analytics related events over the internet.
+The simple protocol defines a common data interchange format and behaviors to allow a variety of mobile and desktop applications to emit/publish audio analytics related events over the internet.
 The data sent in the protocol is not sensitive data (it is still recommended to send data over a `HTTPS` connection), yet is a sufficient amount of data for analytics services conforming/consuming to the protocol to provide analytics services based on that data.

 ## Example Data
 ```json